apple/foundationdb/bindings/c/test/mako/mako.rst

 ##############
-mako Benchmark
+🦈 Mako Benchmark
 ##############

-| mako (named after a small, but very fast shark) is a micro-benchmark for FoundationDB
+| Mako (named after a very fast shark) is a micro-benchmark for FoundationDB
 | which is designed to be very light and flexible
 | so that you can stress a particular part of an FoundationDB cluster without introducing unnecessary overhead.

 How to Build
 ============
-| ``mako`` gets build automatically when you build FoundationDB.
+| ``mako`` gets built automatically when you build FoundationDB.
 | To build ``mako`` manually, simply build ``mako`` target in the FoundationDB build directory.
-| e.g. If you're using Unix Makefiles
+| e.g. If you're using Unix Makefiles, type:
 | ``make mako``

 Architecture
 ============
-- mako is a stand-alone program written in C, which communicates to FoundationDB using C binding API (``libfdb_c.so``)
+- mako is a stand-alone program written in C, which communicates to FoundationDB using C API (via ``libfdb_c.so``)
-- It creates one master process, and one or more worker processes (multi-process)
+- It creates one master process, one stats emitter process, and one or more worker processes (multi-process)
-- Each worker process creates one or more multiple threads (multi-thread)
+- Each worker process creates one FDB network thread, and one or more worker threads (multi-thread)
-- All threads within the same process share the same network thread
+- All worker threads within the same process share the same network thread

 Data Specification